DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ##### Document conversion programs
 - [multimarkdown](http://fletcherpenney.net/multimarkdown/), the original program convert MultiMarkdown files into HTML, PDF, OpenDocument (for later conversion into RTF or Microsoft Word).
 Open Source, runs on Linux, Mac OS X and Windows.

 - [pandoc](http://johnmacfarlane.net/pandoc/), similar in functionality to multimarkdown, but much more powerful.
-Pandoc reads more input formats (including HTML and reStructuredText) and can output HTML5, XHTML, LaTeX, RTF, Word, Epub 2 and 3, PDF and many more.
+Pandoc reads more input formats (including HTML and reStructuredText) and can output HTML5, XHTML, LaTeX, RTF, Word, EPUB 2 and 3, PDF and many more.
 Typographic templates for the conversion can be easily customized.

-- [Calibre](http://http://calibre-ebook.com/), application suite that allows users to manage e-book collections as well as to create, edit, and read e-books.
-It supports a variety of formats (including the common Amazon Kindle and EPUB formats), e-book syncing with a variety of e-book readers, and conversion (within DRM restrictions) from different e-book and non-e-book formats.
+- [Calibre](http://http://calibre-ebook.com/), application suite that allows users to manage ebook collections as well as to create, edit, and read ebooks.
+It supports a variety of formats (including the common Amazon Kindle and EPUB formats), ebook syncing with a variety of ebook readers, and conversion (within DRM restrictions) from different ebook and non-ebook formats.
 Open Source, runs on Linux, Mac OS X and Windows.

 Pandoc is the tool we recommend for working with Multimarkdown, and has also been extensively used in creating this publication.